 Repairing the Geometry Manually or Automatically

 You can always perform geometry repair when importing a CAD design into the Design Module — even by default.

 Defeaturing Models to Augment Better Meshing and Simulations

-The Design Module contains tools for identifying and defeaturing by removing certain features, such as spikes, holes, slivers, short edges, and small faces, for example.
-Like the repair operations, these features can be identified and removed in your CAD tool, or by the Design Module, manually or automatically.
+The Design Module contains tools for defeaturing by identifying and removing certain features, such as spikes, holes, slivers, short edges, and small faces, for example.
+Other defeaturing tools allow you to fill in grooves, cap faces, and remove fillets.

 Virtual Operations Concentrate Simulations to Regions that Matter

-Virtual Geometry Operations are a useful tool within COMSOL Multiphysics that provides better meshing analysis solutions.
+Virtual geometry operations are a useful tool within COMSOL Multiphysics® that provides better meshing analysis solutions.
 This is done through instructing your meshing tool to ignore selected entities and features, thereby avoiding concentrating meshing in these regions — the meshing is taking place on a virtual geometry.

 The ignored regions would typically be part of the geometry where your simulation results are uniform or irrelevant to your particular situation.
-You can use Virtual Geometry Operations to ignore edges, vertices, and faces; subsequently form composite objects; or collapse the entities.
+You can use virtual geometry operations to ignore edges, vertices, and faces; subsequently form composite objects; or collapse the entities.

-Supported File Formats
+Supported Formats for File Import/Export

 |ACIS®||.sat, .sab, .asat, .asab||up to 2020 1.0 (import), R4, R7, 2016 1.0 (export)||Yes||Yes|

 |IGES||.igs, .iges||up to 5.3||Yes||Yes|

-|Inventor® assemblies||.iam||11, 2008-2020||Yes||No|
+|Inventor® assemblies||.iam||11, 2008-2021||Yes||No|

-|Inventor® parts||.ipt||6-11, 2008-2020||Yes||No|
+|Inventor® parts||.ipt||6-11, 2008-2021||Yes||No|

-|NX™||.prt||up to 1872||Yes||No|
+|NX™||.prt||up to 1899||Yes||No|

-|PTC® Creo® Parametric™||.prt, .asm||1.0-6.0||Yes||No|
+|PTC® Creo® Parametric™||.prt, .asm||1.0-7.0||Yes||No|

 |PTC® Pro/ENGINEER®||.prt, .asm||16 to Wildfire® 5.0||Yes||No|

-|STEP||.step||AP203, AP214 (import),
+|STEP||.step||AP203, AP214 (import), AP203 (export)||Yes||Yes|

 Every business and every simulation need is different.
 In order to fully evaluate whether or not the COMSOL Multiphysics® software will meet your requirements, you need to contact us.
 By talking to one of our sales representatives, you will get personalized recommendations and fully documented examples to help you get the most out of your evaluation and guide you to choose the best license option to suit your needs.